kochoa95/Medicare-Part-D-Cost-Concentration-Analysis/README.md

 - **Volume Metrics:** Total claims, prescription counts and patient/beneficiary populations

 Prior to beginning the analysis, comprehensive quality control checks were conducted to ensure data integrity and gain familiarity with the dataset structure.
 These checks validated data completeness, identified potential outliers, and confirmed the dataset's suitability for utilization management analysis.

-The SQL queries used to inspect and perform quality checks can be found here.

 # Executive Summary